 HMO Bridging Loan

-A HMO bridging loan is short-term finance typically used to fund the purchase, refurbishment, or conversion of an HMO property.
+A HMO bridging loan is short-term finance typically used to purchase, refurbish, or convert a property into an HMO.

 What is an HMO?

 HMO or House in Multiple Occupation is defined as a residential property with 3 or more individuals that form more than 1 household with shared facilities such as bathroom and kitchen.
 Properties this size typically do not need a license, although it can vary depending on borough.

 A HMO property rented out to 5 or more people forming more than one household, shared facilities and at least 1 person paying the rent needs a license from the local authority.
 An HMO or Sui Generis with 7 or more people require planning permission.